xcp-ng/xcp-ng-org/docs/installation/migrate-to-xcp-ng.md

 Using OVA export from VMware and then OVA import into Xen Orchestra is another possibility.

 :::tip
-Collect info about network cards used in windows VM (ipconfig /all) use same mac address(es) when creating interfaces in xcp-ng this step will help You skip windows activation if system was activated already.
+To skip Windows activation if the system was already activated, collect info about the network cards used in the Windows VM (ipconfig /all) and use the same MAC address(es) when creating interfaces in XCP-ng.
 :::

 Importing a VMware Linux VM, you may encounter an error similar to this on boot: